grafana/tempo/docs/tempo/website/api_docs/_index.md

 ```
 GET /status
 ```

-The default is to print all of the information available.
-Below is a list of arguments that may be used to constrain the output.

-Arguments:
-- `endpoints`
+Print all available information by default.

+Query Parameter:
-  Prints status information about the API endpoints available.
+- `endpoints`: Prints status information about the API endpoints.